apnadkarni/blt/doc/vector.rst

   values from the minimum to the maximum vector value.

 *vecName* **indices** *valueType*
-  Returns the indices of points in the vector. *ValueType* specifies the type of points to consider. *ValueType* is one of the following:
+  Returns the indices of points in *vecName*. *ValueType* specifies the type of points to consider. *ValueType* is one of the following:

   **empty**